Instagram Ad Costs

 - Relevance score.
 All ads’ receive a relevance score which will impact to cost of your ad as well as how Facebook prioritizes the delivery in the bidding wars.

-- Estimated action rates.
-Using Facebook’s algorithms, your ads will have an estimated action rate which measures a variety of factors and affects how much your ads will cost.
+- They estimated action rates.
+Using Facebook’s algorithms, your ads will have an estimated action rate which measures various factors and affects how much your ads will cost.

-This is just a brief overview of how the bidding system works for Instagram and Facebook ads.
-Keep reading to dive deeper into bidding and how to determine the best budget for your campaign.
+This is just an overview of how the bidding system works for Instagram and Facebook ads.
+Keep reading to dive deeper into bidding and determining the best budget for your campaign.

 Instagram ad budgets and how to bid

 There are many advantages to Instagram ads, especially when setting up your ad budget and spending it on bids.
-The main advantages are:
+The main benefits are:

 - Scalable pricing